Sunday, May 17, 2009

 "Give him my name then, so he knows who to look for.
 I am Aardol, the Avatar of the Earth!"

 Only silence returned the creature's call.
 He turned to face Ebon and frowned.
-Ebon was bleeding heavily unto the ground, his blood turned black.
+Ebon was bleeding heavily unto the ground, his blood flowed black, formed a pool around Ebon's still form.
 Aardol sat back on his hunches and his horse parts became humanoid, as his torso became man-like, his four legs became two, with strong nude thighs forming but retaining their fur from the knees down and hooves for feet.
 His wings folded into his skin as well as his claws became hands.
 He retained his one eye and horn though.
 He reached for and grabbed Ebon's wound with his hands.
 The black blood began to run red between his fingers as it poured from Ebon.
 Aardol was cleansing the poison from Ebon's body.

 'I must move quickly,' Aardol thought to himself.
 'He has lost far too much blood.
 I must get him to shelter and proper healing, but this should work to stop the bleeding for now.'
 Aardol knelt over Ebon's limp form which was starting to turn a pale grayish from the blood loss and touched his horn to the wound in Ebon's side.
 The horn glowed as the wound appeared to heal itself, cauterizing the hole and stopping the bleeding.
 Ebon moaned slightly as Aardol bent and picked him up.
 He returned to his horse form and lay Ebon across his back.

 "You will not die, child of Koa.
-Your father has need for you!"
+Your father has need of you!"
 Aardol then lifted slowly into the air carrying Ebon away into the sky.

 He did not notice the cloaked figure blending into the shadows of the forest watching him the entire time.
 DaChase's warlock now prepared to follow the creature to its destination.